KDE/kde-builder/doc/man-kde-builder.1.md

 the source update phase) are included as normal.
 If you wish to avoid all network updates you should also pass `--no-src`.

-This option can be useful if you are frequently running `kdesrc-build` since the metadata itself does not change very often.
+This option can be useful if you are frequently running `kde-builder` since the metadata itself does not change very often.

 `--no-install`